AlfredoZermini/IEEE_TASLP_submission_121222/README.md

 # Evaluate model

 The folder `test_scripts` contains the code which was used to evaluate the networks outputs.
-These scripts are slightly older (and require some adaptation) than those in the main folder.
+These scripts are slightly older than those in the main folder, they will require some adaptation.

 To run the evaluation, do as follows:

       cd test_scripts